athi-fus/Web-Project/README.md

 # Web-Project

-Here we ll create the front end for users
+Here we ll create the front end for admins